Majd-Yahia/meteoweather-socket/README.md

 - Extract the zip file and rename it to mongodb
 - Move the newly created folder to monogodb-cli directory
 - Create another directory in the same folder monogodb-cli with the name mongodb-data
-- Open a new terminal
-- After that you need to run the following command to start the mongodb server
+- After that you need to run the following command in a new terminal to start the mongodb server
 ```
 <Full Path to this executable>\mongod.exe --dbpath=<Full Path to this direcotry>\mongodb-data
 ```